 Italy

-Ok, so we have way too many photos of Pompeii.
-None of which do it any justice.
-You need to be here.
-Walk the 2000 year old streets.
-See the preserved frescos, the plaster casts of the bodies.
+Okay, so we have way too many photos of Pompeii, but who doesn’t?
+And none of them do it any justice.
+You need to be there to walk the 2000 year old streets, see the preserved frescos, the plaster casts of the bodies.
 We hired a private tour guide with a group of 8 people for 20 euro.
 Very much worth it!
 We learned a lot about what we are looking at.
 It made the whole experience much more impactful.
-You can spend many days here.
+You could spend many days here.
 It’s massive.

-Oct 1st, 2024: Big day of travel today.
+Another big day of travel.
 We left San Gimignano and drove to the cute walled city of Lucca for a lunch stop.
 Then onto La Spezia where we dropped off the car (not the best experience; pretty much right in the middle of a busy street).
-Then caught the train to Vernazza, Cinque Terra, where we are staying.
-Our cliff side Air B&B has perfect views!
+Then caught the train to Vernazza, Cinque Terra, where we were staying.
+Our cliff side AirBnb had perfect views!
 Again, super touristy, but for good reason.
 However, the town empties out at night as it seems most people only make day trips here.
-This is only one of the five towns built on the cliffs.
-We will hike to another tomorrow.
-Trains and boats also connect them.
+This is only one of the five towns built on the cliffs, all connected by hiking trails, trains, or ferry boats.

 We caught the train to Parma, then on to Bologna.
 A fantastic eating city if ever there was one.
 We hit a small popular spot for lunch, then to our apartment, then to a 3 hour food tour!
 We sampled meats and cheeses, wines, tortellini and pasta, finished with gelato.
 All 10/10.
 The prosciutto and parmesan here are ten times better than what we get at home.
 I don’t know what’s going on, but we somehow ruin these foods coming into the USA.